What's at stake

 - Whether parents of children in failing schools have the right to use state funded vouchers to send their child to an alternate private school of their choice, including a religious school

-The Cincinnati Ohio public school system was plagued with poorly performing schools, predominately in the inner cities.
+The Cleveland Ohio public school system was plagued with poorly performing schools, predominately in the inner cities.
 In order to provide parents with the opportunity to send their child to a better school, the city developed a voucher system whereby parents were permitted to use the vouchers to enroll their child at another public school or in a private school of the parents choosing.
 The majority of the private schools that participated in the program were faith-based schools.
 The system was challenged as a violation of the Establishment Clause because religious schools were accepting government funds.

 The U.S. Supreme Court ruled that the voucher system did not constitute government endorsement of religion, because the parents were the ones who determined where the funds were to be spent.
 Therefore, if the government funds were provided to sectarian schools, it was due to the independent private choice of parents and was not at the government's discretion.